craigargh/cfg-python/slides/session_2.md

 ----

-**Argument:** A parameter used to change the behaviour of a function
+**Argument:** A piece of data that is given to a function when it is called

 ----